A focus on building your dogs confidence while you’re away

 Separation Anxiety Overview

-From the mildest case to the severest, separation anxiety has one underlying commonality: panic.
+From the mildest case to the most severe, separation anxiety has one underlying commonality: panic.
 Your dog isn’t “acting out” from spite and he isn’t trying to punish you for going shopping without him.
 Rather, he is in survival mode.
 Panic is a sudden overwhelming fear that produces hysterical or irrational behavior.
 When a dog experiences separation anxiety, he is literally afraid for his life – a situation that overrides ALL rational thought.

 Why all of the Destruction?